lucisaldanha/lusalga.github.io/README.md

  - Need to set up my own content first (avatar, projects, links), then move on for CSS styling.
 Get ideas from travelsite project(colors and font style).
  - Next, CSS and colors.
  - Next personalized Logo and Icon.
+ - Set up new email for contact.
+ - set up 404 not found page for Blog link.

 ### `Past steps`